 The project is also in line with the national strategy for the inclusion of people with disabilities in Guinea-Bissau validated in June 2022, for 5 years.
 This tool aims to respond to the challenges of the CRPD, the Sustainable Development Goals (SDGs), the United Nations Agenda 2030, the African Agenda 2063, the Protocol to the African Charter on Human Rights and the peoples on the rights of persons with disabilities in Africa.
-The monitoring of this document as well as inclusive public policies by the members of the Multisector Technical Committee for Monitoring Public Policies (CTMMPP) - FADPD-GB, civil society organizations and the country's development partners: AIFO, the National Human Rights Commission, the ICRC, ENDA SANTÉ, HI, Plan International, the Syndicat des Chauffeurs, UNICEF, WFP, UNDP, UNFPA, the Primature, the ANP, the Parliamentary Network, the Ministry of Education, the Ministry of Public Health, the Ministry of Public Service, the Ministry of Public Works, the Ministry of Economy and Regional Integration, the Strategy has been defined to sensitize the members of the CRPD and other related content.
-To this end, the strategy has been defined to sensitize the members of the CTMMPP in order to provide them with lobbying and advocacy skills concerning disability. inclusion of the issue of disability in public service policies.
+The monitoring of this document as well as inclusive public policies by the members of the Multisector Technical Committee for Monitoring Public Policies (CTMMPP) - FADPD-GB, civil society organizations and the country's development partners: AIFO, the National Human Rights Commission, the ICRC, ENDA SANTÉ, HI, Plan International, the Syndicat des Chauffeurs, UNICEF, WFP, UNDP, UNFPA, the Primature, the ANP, the Parliamentary Network, the Ministry of Education, the Ministry of Public Health, the Ministry of Public Service, the Ministry of Public Works, the Ministry of Economy and Regional Integration, the Ministry of Women, Family and Social Solidarity and the City of Bissau), in relation to people with disabilities, through their awareness of rights, disability, inclusion, the CRPD and other related content.
+To this end, the strategy has been defined to sensitize the members of the CTMMPP in order to provide them with basic tools and concepts to level their knowledge on the subject of disability as well as strengthen them with lobbying and advocacy skills concerning disability. inclusion of the issue of disability in public service policies.